-In criminal cases involving a domestic violence arrest, the judge often imposes a No Contact Order between the parties while their case is pending.
+In Washington State criminal cases involving a domestic violence arrest, the judge often imposes a No Contact Order between the parties while their case is pending.
 This can create a significant hardship and collateral consequences to both sides.
 Sometimes neither party wished for the No Contact Order in the first place.
 Couples can become frustrated by the inability to communicate.
 A No Contact Order can impose a strain on household finances, on child care, and on maintaining a semblance of a normal daily life.

 What Is a No Contact Order?